-The Travel Agents' Association of New Zealand confirmed the outbound industry, which is worth $4.5 billion nationally, is in dire straits as borders remain closed to travellers.
+The Travel Association of New Zealand confirmed the outbound industry, which is worth $4.5 billion nationally, is in dire straights as borders remain closed to travellers.

 The end of wage subsidies in September would put added pressure on overheads and be another "blow" for the sector, those in the industry say.

-But the Government said it was engaging with the industry to explore potential options for additional support.
+But the Government said it is engaging with the industry to explore potential options for additional support.

 "The border closures have annihilated our business."

-Staff had also spent weeks rescheduling, reissuing and rebooking flights to repatriate Kiwis from all around the world including Tunisia, Philippines, France and South Africa.
+Staff had also spent weeks rescheduling, reissuing, rebooking flights to repatriate Kiwis from all around the world including Tunisia, Philippines, France and South Africa.

-Cancelling bookings, requesting refunds and processing insurance claims and monitoring travel credits were taking their toll.
+Cancelling bookings, requesting refunds and processing insurance claims and monitoring travel credits were taking its toll.